yariza/yariza.github.io/dev/index.md

 Work Experience
 ---

-- [Whisper](http://whisper.sh) — iOS Development Intern (June 2014 - ongoing)
+- [Whisper](http://whisper.sh) — iOS Development Intern (June 2014 - August 2014)
-	- Developed an SDK for third-party developers to interface with the Whisper iPhone app.
+	- Developed an [SDK](https://github.com/WhisperApp/Whisper-iOS-SDK) to allow
+	third-party developers to interface with the Whisper iPhone app.
 	- Developed an analytics manager for the iPhone, including work on both the iOS	client and the backend server in Erlang.
+	- Built a public confessional booth in Venice beach, which involved construction, design and development of an iPad app, and integration with Arduino and a bluetooth module.
 - [MakeGamesWithUs](http://mgw.us) — Software Development Intern (April 2012 -
-ongoing)
+June 2012)
-	- Learned iOS programming using hands-on tutorials and programming lessons, as well as developing a deeper understanding on how video game designers, artists, and musicians collaborate to develop a product.
+	- Learned iOS programming through tutorials and programming lessons, and worked with artists and musicians to design and develop a game.
-	- Worked with partner to develop our own game, Elemental Fury, which was released in June 2012, and reached Top 25 Puzzle Games on the App Store in 5 different countries.
+	- Worked with partner to release Elemental Fury in June 2012, which reached Top 25 Puzzle Games on the App Store in 5 different countries.

 [Download Resume in PDF format](/downloads/yujin_resume_technical.pdf)